Disc fragmentation and oligarchic growth of protostellar systems in low-metallicity gas clouds: Results

 The cloud deformation ceases at density $\nH \sim 10^8 \ \percc$, where efficient gas heating occurs due to the release of binding energy along with hydrogen molecule formation through three-body reactions:

-The gas cloud again collapses stably against deformation.
-The ambient gas is accreted onto the hydrostatic core, and thus the mass and density of the core can continue to increase.
+The gas cloud again collapses stably against deformation, and quasi-spherical hydrostatic cores form (the forth column of Figs. \ref{fig:snapshots_col_H0522_nH} and \ref{fig:snapshots_col_H0611_nH}).
+The ambient gas is accreted onto the core, and thus the mass and density of the core can continue to increase.

 At $\nH \sim 10^{10} (Z/10^{-4} \ \Zsun) ^{-2} \ \percc$, silicate grains start growing by accreting Mg atoms, SiO molecules, and H$_2$O molecules in the gas phase.
 Grain growth proceeds until all Mg atoms are eventually depleted (see Figs. \ref{fig:ny_H0522} and \ref{fig:ny_H0611}).
-The gas cooling rate due to dust thermal emission is enhanced by grain growth, and the temperature decreases again at densities $\nH \sim 10^{11} (Z/10^{-4} \ \Zsun) ^{-1} \ \percc$ for metallicities above $10^{-5} \ \Zsun$.
-Dust cooling enhances cloud deformation, and the filamentary structure develops.
-At $\nH \sim 10^{13} (Z/10^{-4} \ \Zsun) ^{-1} \ \percc$, the gas and grains are thermally coupled, and the gas becomes optically thick in continuum.
-A hydrostatic core forms and accretes mass and angular momentum from ambient gas through spiral arms or filaments.

-In \citetalias{Chiaki16}, we found two distinct density structures that induce CF and DF.
-Also in this work, we can see a knotty filamentary structure (precursor of CF) for {\tt HBZ-3} and spiral arms (precursor of DF) in the other models.
-In \citetalias{Chiaki16}, we followed the accretion process only for $<50$ yr and thus we could not predict whether knotty/clumpy structures survive as secondary protostars or are accreted onto the primary protostars.
-In order to study the evolution further, we impose a stiff EOS (Eq. \ref{eq:EOS}) to the gas with densities above $n_{\rm H,th} = 10^{16} \ \percc$ to follow further mass accretion and fragmentation of the protostellar systems.
+The grain radius most rapidly increases at densities $n_{\rm H, gg} \sim 10^{11} (Z/10^{-4} \ \Zsun) ^{-2} \ \percc$.
+This is consistent with the results of one-zone calculations \citep[see fig. 8 of][]{Chiaki15} and a simple estimate of $n_{\rm H, gg}$ from the balance between the growth and dynamical timescales: